 Hazelnuts are sweet, and incredibly nutritious edible kernels from the "birch" or Betulaceae family of trees.
-“Filbert” (C.maxima) is similar in kind, and related to the common hazel but only differing in having its nut totally covered by its tubular involucre.
+“Filbert” (C.maxima) is similar in kind and related to the common hazel but only differing in having its nut entirely covered within tubular involucre.
 In Britain, both of these nuts are in general enjoyed as "cobnuts."

 Scientific name: Corylus avellana.

 The hazel is a small deciduous tree originated in southern Europe and Turkey.
-It is now being cultivated in many regions of the world, including USA as an important commercial crop.
+It is now being cultivated in many regions of the world, including the USA as a major commercial crop.

-Hazels appear in clusters.
-Each nut is held inside the short leafy involucre or "capsule" enclosing about three-quarters of the kernel.
-Each yellow-brown color kernel is roughly spherical to oval in shape, about 1.5-2 cm long and 1.2 -2 cm broad, featuring a light scar at its base.
-They generally fall out of this leafy involucre or capsule once ripe about 7-8 months after pollination.
+Hazelnuts appear in clusters on the tree.
+Each fruit (nut) is held inside the short, leafy involucre ("capsule"), covering about three-quarters of the kernel.
+The yellow-brown kernel is roughly spherical in shape, about 1.5-2 cm long and 1.2 -2 cm across, and featuring a light scar at its base.
+They generally fall down out of this leafy involucre (capsule) once ripen, after about 7-8 months after pollination.

-Hazelnut oil, extracted from the kernels, has been used in as base or carrier oil in medicine, and in aromatherapy.
+Hazelnut oil, extracted from the kernels, has been used as a base or carrier oil in medicine and aromatherapy.

 Hazels are exceptionally rich in folate, which is a unique feature for the nuts.
-100 g fresh nuts carry 113 µg; that is, about 28% recommended daily intake of this vitamin.
-Folate is an important B-complex vitamin that helps prevent megaloblastic anemia, and most importantly, neural tube defects in the newborn.
+100 g fresh nuts carry 113µg; that is, about 28% recommended the daily intake of this vitamin.
+Folate is an essential B-complex vitamin that helps prevent megaloblastic anemia, and most importantly, neural tube defects in the newborn.
 Good news for the expectant mothers!

-Hazel nuts are an excellent source of vitamin E; contain about 15 g per 100 g (providing 100% of RDA).
-Vitamin E is a powerful lipid soluble antioxidant required for maintaining the integrity of cell membrane of mucusa and skin by protecting it from harmful oxygen-free radicals.
+Hazel nuts are an excellent source of vitamin-E; contain about 15 g per 100 g (providing 100% of RDA).
+Vitamin-E is a powerful lipid soluble antioxidant required for maintaining the integrity of mucosa and skin by protecting it from harmful "free oxygen radicals".

 The nuts, like in almonds, are free from gluten, and therefore, safe alternative food sources that can be employed in the preparation of gluten-free food formulas for gluten-sensitive, wheat allergic, and celiac disease patients.

 They are rich source of minerals like manganese, potassium, calcium, copper, iron, magnesium, zinc, and selenium.
-Copper and manganese are essential co-factors for anti-oxidant enzyme, superoxide dismutase.
+Copper and manganese are essential co-factors for antioxidant enzyme, superoxide dismutase.
 Iron helps prevent microcytic-anemia.
-Magnesium and phosphorus are important components of bone metabolism.
+Magnesium and phosphorus are vital components of bone metabolism.

-Unshelled hazels can be stored in cool dry place for years.
-Store shelled (without their outer coat) nuts, however, inside an airtight container and place in the refrigerator to avoid them turn rancid.
+Unshelled hazels can be stored in a cool and dry place for years.
+To store shelled (without their outer coat) nuts, keep them inside an airtight container, and place them in the refrigerator to avoid turning rancid.

-Hazelnuts are eaten on its own, roasted, salted, or sweetened.
-Hazels as well as filberts are nutty yet pleasantly sweet in taste.
+Hazelnuts are eaten on their own, roasted, salted, or sweetened.
+Hazels, as well as filberts, are nutty yet pleasantly sweet in taste.